henrymbuguak/Scrumboard-created-using-Django-and-Angular/README.md

 ### Angular Js

-We are have used the Angular js for our frontend.
+We have used angular js for our single pager application.
+This is what we truly call a single page application.
+We have implemented angular route, custom service and controllers.

 ### How to use the project

 Create virtual environment using python3, in your virtual environment install django rest api framework.
 Clone the project in your virtual environment.
+Activate your virtual environment and run your application.

 ### Conclusion

 To be a better developer, set new challenges for yourself.

+<p align="center"><strong>Happy Coding!</strong></p>